hipikat/saltlick/README.rst

 **This project is definitely 'pre-alpha'**

-Saltlick is working towards becoming a convenient package for working with servers orchestrated by Salt.
+Saltlick is working towards becoming a convenient package for working with clusters orchestrated by Salt.

 Some things it does, and some things it's learning to do: